roura356a/justlazy/README.md

-# justlazy.js
+# perezoso.js

-Lightweight javascript plugin to lazy load responsive images.
+Perezoso is a lightweight javascript plugin to lazy load responsive images.
 Most of the existing javascript plugins using extensive dependencies or supporting just the img-tag without responsive parts.
 This plugin is supposed to be an alternative.
 Forked from [fhopeman/justlazy](https://github.com/fhopeman/justlazy).

 ## Features